How to Pet a Cat: Building Trust and Affection

 Nuzzling or leaning in is your cat’s way of saying, “I’m ready for attention.”
 Waiting for these signs ensures your cat is comfortable and reinforces that you respect their timing.

-Read their body language during petting sessions, look for relaxed whiskers and soft eyes as signs to continue your gentle touch.
-These subtle cues often go hand-in-hand with relaxed postures and show they’re enjoying the moment.
-Noticing and respecting these signs deepens the trust you’ve built and sets the stage for more joyful, relaxed moments together.
+Read their body language during petting sessions.
+Look for relaxed whiskers and soft eyes as signs to continue your gentle touch.
+These cues often go hand-in-hand with relaxed postures and show they’re enjoying the moment.
+Noticing and respecting these signs deepens the trust you’ve built and leads to more joyful, relaxed moments together.

 Just like humans, cats appreciate their space, and knowing when to pause is just as important as knowing how to pet.
 A flicking tail, tensed body, or a sudden swat are all ways your cat may say, “that’s enough for now.”
 If your cat often reacts negatively to touch or seems unusually sensitive, it might be more than just a mood.
 Your veterinarian can help rule out any discomfort or underlying health issues.